Pricing and charging

 Does this apply to me?

-Almost certainly yes: the Consumer Protection from Unfair Trading Regulations 2008 (CPRs) cover all statements you make regarding the prive of products or services.
+Almost certainly yes: the Consumer Protection from Unfair Trading Regulations 2008 (CPRs) cover all statements you make regarding the provision of products or services.

-It will normally apply to all accommodation providers regardless of whether the price is:
+It will normally apply to all businesses regardless of whether the price is:

 - stated in an advertisement, a brochure, a leaflet or on a website